jaxio/celerio-angular-quickstart/README.md

 It runs Maven with the following 3 profiles (defined in the `pom.xml` file):

-* `db` profile creates the database in the `target/db` folder.
+* `db` profile creates the H2 database in the `target/db` folder.
-* `metadata` profile reverses the database.
+* `metadata` profile reverses the database using Celerio.
 It creates the file `metadata.xml` under `src/main/config/celerio-maven-plugin`.
-* `gen` profile generates the source code.
-It reads `metadata.xml`, the `celerio-maven-plugin.xml` configuration file, interprets the templates from `pack-angular` and copies the files from `pack-angular-static`.
+* `gen` profile generates the source code using Celerio.
+It reads `metadata.xml`, the `celerio-maven-plugin.xml` configuration file, interprets/copies the templates/files from `pack-angular`.

 For example, the template [entity.service.ts.e.vm](https://github.com/jaxio/celerio-angular-quickstart/blob/master/pack-angular/celerio/pack-angular/src/main/webapp/app/entities/entity.service.ts.e.vm) leads to the creation of 1 file per entity: `src/main/webapp/app/entities/xxx/xxx.service.ts`